 Supporting your customers throughout the shopping journey will have a positive impact on sales.
 It’s also good for shoppers because they can easily get the information they need to make an informed purchase decision.

 How does a chatbot work?

 Chatbots are not a “one size fits all” technology, meaning you can’t just add one to your site and expect it to work miracles.
 How your AI chatbot functions depends on the business tasks you need it to carry out.
 There are three different types of chatbots available today:

 1. Rule-based chatbots.
 A rule-based chatbot is the most common kind of chatbot in business.
 It’s built using a Chat Marketing platform that displays a graphic interface guided by preset rules.
 A user will select responses, and the chatbot will steer them in the right direction.

 2. AI chatbots.
 These conversation bot applications learn as they go.
-They are built by a developer and become “smarter” the more a human interacts with it.
+They are built by a developer and the conversational AI becomes “smarter” the more a human interacts with it.

 3. Live chat.
 Live chat allows customer support and sales teams to respond to customer questions in real time.
-Instead of being powered by a preset script, chatbots used for live chat purposes have a real human being crafting responses.
-Teams can respond through a messaging app and help businesses create a better customer experience on their website, Facebook page, or mobile app.
+Instead of being powered by a preset script, chatbots act as a digital assistant, and used for live chat purposes have a real human being crafting responses.
+Teams can respond through a messaging app and help businesses create a better customer experience on their website, Facebook page, or mobile app during a chatbot conversation.

 What is a chatbot used for?